raandree/CodeVerification/.work/prompts.md

 CVSS Score: <CVSS Score>
 ```

+Important notes:
-Important: Report 'High Entropy Detection' with care.
+- Report 'High Entropy Detection' with care.
 If it very likely that we generate a
   lot of false positives.

-Report on 'Hardcoded Credentials' only if you actually find hard coded credentials in the code
+- Report on 'Hardcoded Credentials' or 'Credential Logging' only if you actually find hard coded
-or if the code very likely exposes the credentials in an inappropriate way, for example writing
+  credentials in the code or if the code very likely exposes the credentials in an inappropriate
-them to a log file or write them to the console.
+  way, for example writing them to a log file or write them to the console.
+- Some cmdlets in PowerShell like `Where-Object` only work when providing a scriptblock.
+This is not a
+  security flaw and should be taken into account when reporting on 'Script Block Injection'.
+- When looking for 'Character Substitution Obfuscation', please  take into account that for
+  solving string escaping issues in PowerShell, it is required to use character like `'`, `"` or `` ` `` in various orders.
+Doing this is not necessarily a security issue.
+- 'Hostname or Domain Checks' are expected in code that configures machines.
+If you think that it is a security issue, please investigate given the context of the code.

 ## Prompt 4 - Pending tasks